albar965/littlenavmap-manual/en/SCENERY.md

 The menu `Scenery Library` -> `Flight Simulators` is synchronized with the simulator selection in the dialog.
 Once a database is successfully loaded, the display, flight plan and search will switch over to the newly loaded simulator data.

+Note that the number of airports, navaids and other objects shown in the `Load Scenery Library` will differ to the numbers shown in the progress dialog.

+The progress dialog shows all objects that were found during loading.
+The the dialog `Load Scenery Library` shows the number of objects in the database after deduplication and deleting stock airports that were replaced by add-ons.

 The program tries to find the base paths and `Scenery.cfg` files automatically.
 The typical locations of the `Scenery.cfg` for Windows 7/8/10 are:

 *   Flight Simulator X: `C:\ProgramData\Microsoft\FSX\Scenery.cfg`